 If you and your loved one are already married, and your spouse is currently in Italy, you will start the green-card application process by filing Form I-130 with USCIS.

 After USCIS approves the I-130, what happens next depends on your, the petitioner's, status.
 If you are a U.S. citizen, your Italian spouse can continue on with visa processing.
-If you are a permanent resident, your spouse must wait (an average of two years) until a visa is available in category 2A.
+If you are a permanent resident, your spouse must wait (often around two years, but this depends entirely on demand levels) until a visa is available in category 2A.

 The next step is for your spouse to go through consular processing for an immigrant visa.
 This means your spouse submits paperwork to, and attends an interview at, the U.S. Consulate General in Naples, Italy.
 (The U.S. petitioning spouse may attend, but is not required to.)